EducationMoney.com Homepage

 Woodrow Wilson Memorial Act of 1968, Public Law 90-637, 82 Stat.
 1356; 82 Stat.
 1357, 20 U.S.C.
 80c-80j.

 The Woodrow Wilson International Center for Scholars was established by Congress to symbolize and strengthen "the fruitful relationship between the world of learning and the world of public affairs."
 It aims, in a strictly nonpartisan fashion, to foster scholarship and to promote the exchange of views between scholars and decision makers.
 The Center sponsors research, meetings, and publications on history, economics, politics, international relations, the environment, and many other areas.
 Fellows from around the world are brought to Washington, DC, to encourage discourse among disciplines and professions.
-The results of the activities are published.
-The Center enriches the quality of knowledge and debate in the Nation's capital and throughout the world.
+The Center enriches the quality of knowledge and debate in the nation's capital and throughout the world.

 TYPES OF ASSISTANCE: